AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 #### Example: activating audience data in [!DNL Facebook Custom Audience] {#example-facebook}

-This is an example of correct identity mapping when activating audience data in [!DNL Facebook].
+Below is an example of correct identity mapping when activating audience data in [!DNL Facebook].

 Selecting source fields: